Generalized probabilities in statistical theories: Classical Probabilities

-\nd As it turns out, $P(a|h)$ --if suitably normalized-- satisfies all the properties of a Kolmogorovian probability (Eqs. \eqref{e:kolmogorovian}).
+As it turns out, $P(a|h)$---if suitably normalized---satisfies the properties of an additive Kolmogorovian probability (Equations~\eqref{e:1a}--\eqref{e:1c}).

-\nd Because of the importance of Cox's theorem to the foundations of probability, it has been target of a thorough scrutiny by many authors.
-Some have pointed out inconsistencies behind the implicit assumptions made during its derivations, most notably the assumptions behind the validity of equation \ref{eq:prod}.
-Since then, there have been different proposals to save Cox's approach by proving it through less restrictive axioms.
-In \cite{CriticaCox}, a discussion of the status of Cox proposal is presented as well as a counterexample to it.
-For a review on the subject, it is recommended to consult \cite{ReviewCox}.
+Due to the importance of Cox's theorem to the foundations of probability, it has been the target of thorough scrutiny by many authors.
+Some have pointed out inconsistencies behind the implicit assumptions made during its derivations, most notably the assumptions behind the validity of Equation \eqref{eq:prod}.
+Since then, there have been different proposals to save Cox's approach by proving it using less restrictive axioms.
+In~\cite{CriticaCox}, a~discussion of the status of Cox proposal is presented as well as a counterexample to it.
+For~a review on the subject, it is recommended to consult~\cite{ReviewCox}.

-\nd Once the general properties of the function $P(a|h)$ are established, the next problem is to find a way to determine prior probabilities (probabilities conditional only to the hypothesis $h$).
-Although formally one could assign prior probabilities in any way coherent with the normalization used \cite{Priors}, in practical situations one is compelled to assign them in a way that they reflect the information contained in the hypothesis $h$.
-A possible way to do this is by using the MaxEnt principle\cite{Jaynes}\cite{Jaynes2}, which we will review shortly in the next Section.
-Other ways of assigning prior probabilities include the Laplace principle \cite{Jeffreys} and coherence with symmetry transformations \cite{Jaynes3}.
-Nevertheless, the existance of a general algorithm for assigning prior probabilities is still an open question.
+Once the general properties of the function $P(a|h)$ are established, the~next problem is to find a way to determine prior probabilities (i.e., probabilities conditional only to the hypothesis $h$).
+Although,~formally, one could assign prior probabilities in any way coherent with the normalization used, in~practical situations, one is compelled to assign them in a way that they reflect the information contained in the hypothesis $h$.
+A~possible way to do this is by using the MaxEnt principle~\cite{Jaynes,Jaynes2}, which we will review shortly in the next section.
+Other ways of assigning prior probabilities include the Laplace principle~\cite{Jeffreys} and coherence with symmetry transformations~\cite{Jaynes3}.
+Nevertheless, the~existence of a general algorithm for assigning prior probabilities is still an open~question.

-\subsection{MaxEnt Principle}
+\subsection{MaxEnt~Principle}

-\nd This principle asserts that the assignment of the prior probabilities from a hypothesis $h$ should be done by maximizing the uncertainty associated with its distribution while respecting the constrains imposed over them by $h$.
-Although this may sound paradoxical, by maximizing the uncertainty of the prior probabilities one avoids to assume more information than the one strictly contained in $h$.
+This principle asserts that the assignment of the prior probabilities from a hypothesis $h$ should be done by maximizing the uncertainty associated with its distribution while respecting the constrains imposed over them by $h$.
+Although~this may sound paradoxical, by~maximizing the uncertainty of the prior probabilities one avoids assuming more information than that strictly contained in $h$.